lIlIl-IlIlIlIl/speedrun-shining-soul-II/README.md

 # speedrun-shining-soul-II

-Autosplitter lua script for use with BizHawk and LiveSplit.
+Autosplitter Lua script for use with BizHawk and LiveSplit.
-Requires japanese Shining Soul II ROM.
+Requires Shining Soul II (Japan) ROM.
 Intended for normal mode (any% and glitchless).
 Timer starts on character creation confirmation and splits after every main boss kill (11 splits).
 Has no auto-reset, need to use BizHawk's "Reboot Core" (Ctrl+R) to reset the script/run.